NeonCody/xynox_privacy_policy/README.md

 # Privacy Policy

-This document entails the privacy policy and agreement that you accept when adding any of xynox's or his developer team's bots to a server, or as a member of such a server.
+This document entails the privacy policy and agreement that you accept when adding any of Xynox's or his developer team's bots to a server, or as a member of such a server.
 This document does not supersede the [Developer Terms of Service](https://discordapp.com/developers/docs/legal).

 ### Bots, Services, and Servers